deepakpunia-suse/kubectl-clone/README.md

 ## Description
-**kubectl multiclone** is a **kubectl** plugin that empowers users to clone Kubernetes resources across multiple clusters and projects managed by Rancher.
+**kubectl clone** is a **kubectl** plugin that empowers users to clone Kubernetes resources across multiple clusters and projects managed by Rancher.
 It simplifies the process of duplicating resources from one cluster to another or within different namespaces and projects, with optional on-the-fly modifications.
 This tool enhances multi-cluster resource management, making it invaluable for environments where Rancher orchestrates numerous Kubernetes clusters.

 ## Goals
 1. **Seamless Multi-Cluster Cloning**